Exmark Z Turf Equipment Backyard Life

 Search

-Get Fired Up With This Easy DIY Fire Pit Build
+Get Fired Up With Your Own DIY Fire Pit Area

-Your lawn’s in tip-top shape, so now it’s time to turn your backyard into an even more, inviting living space.
-It’s time to build a fire pit!
-In this Done-In-A-Weekend Projects video, host and landscape designer Doug Scott shares tips on how to create an easy DIY fire pit area that will look and function just like a room in your house.
+Your lawn’s in tip-top shape, so now it’s time to turn your backyard into an even more inviting living space.
+In this Done-In-A-Weekend Projects video, host and landscape designer Doug Scott shares tips on how to create a DIY fire pit area that will look and function just like a room in your house.
+And you could even consider creating a quick and easy firewood rack, while you’re at it!

-Naturally, we all love a warm backyard gathering area—an area perfect for fireside moments with family and friends.
+Naturally, we all love a warm backyard gathering area—especially one perfect for fireside moments with family and friends.
 And, making it a reality isn’t as hard as you might think.
-From custom-built, to stacked stone or paver options, there are a ton of options and budget ranges for a backyard fire pit.
+From custom-built to stacked stone or paver options, there are a ton of options and budget ranges for a backyard fire pit.
 This video focuses on an easy, cost-effective DIY option for creating and beautifying a space for a portable fire pit in 5 easy steps.

 How to create a backyard fire pit area that will look and function just like a room in your house.